 Australians throw away 2.7 million disposable coffee cups every single day

-KeepCup customers prevent an estimated 8 billion disposable cups from ending up in landfill every year
+KeepCup customers prevent millions of disposable cups from ending up in landfill every year

 Created in Melbourne, Australia, KeepCup is now sold in over 75 countries across the globe

 After 8 uses, KeepCup Thermal has a lower carbon impact than disposable paper cups (based on product design lifespan of one coffee per weekday for 8 years)

 The lid of a KeepCup is designed to fit all models and all components are replaceable